GrLoopBack/binds_parser/README.md

 # Customization Options

-If you want to modify the script for specific needs, here are some suggestions:Filter by Context: Add a filter to include only specific contexts (e.g., only SRV bindings).
+If you want to modify the script for specific needs, here are some suggestions:

+Filter by Context: Add a filter to include only specific contexts (e.g., only SRV bindings).
 Modify the if device and input_key block to check for specific action suffixes (e.g., _Buggy).

 Sort Output: Sort the keybinds list by Action, Device, or Input before writing to CSV using sorted(keybinds, key=lambda x: x['Device']).